birindersaini/birindersaini/README.md

 🧠 **Mindset:** Always learning and applying new skills; trying out new languages, testing ideas, and solving errors along the way.

+🔥 **Interests:** Automotive and aviation enthusiast, passionate about the operations of systems and engines within both.

 ## 🎯 Current Goals